aplchian/lamrim/mind-mental-factors/notes.md

 **Three types of faith**

-1. Clarifying Faith
-2. Faith of Conviction
-3. Wishing Faith
+1. **Clarifying Faith** - a clear mind engendered by seeing the excellent qualities of those so endowed, such as the three jewels.
+When this faith is generated, the murkiness of the mind is cleared away, whereupon all excellent qualities of realiztion become suitable to arise in one's continuum.
+2. **Faith of Conviction** - gaining conviction through contemplating the modes of dependent arising, cause and result, and so forth that are taught by the conqueror
+3. **Wishing Faith** - recognizing the delusions can be eliminated to attain nirvana / enlightenment.. the faith thinking 'I shall definitly attain them'

 Pleasure is in the nature of suffering, because the pleasure is a relief of one some pain.

 The function of faith is as a support for aspiration.
+Aspiration / desire.

+This is what will overcome the initial laziness.

-**In order to generate aspiration, ones needs to see the excellent qualities, as well as possess the faith of conviction.** For this reason, faith is praised more than once as the foundation of all virtious qualities in the scriptures and their commentaries.
+**In order to generate aspiration, ones needs to see the excellent qualities(clarifying faith), as well as possess the faith of conviction.** For this reason, faith is praised more than once as the foundation of all virtious qualities in the scriptures and their commentaries.

 Thus, all wholesome qualities are companions of faith.